Sociology and Anthropology Faculty

 Thomas Love joined the Linfield faculty in 1983; he teaches anthropology, environmental studies and Latin American studies courses, including human ecology, South America, global political economy, and socio-cultural change and collapse.

-Working in the central Andes and the Pacific Northwest, he has written on energy, human ecology and rural livelihood issues in Anthropology Today, American Ethnologist, Ambio, and the J of Sustainable Forestry.
-He co-edited Cultures of Energy: Power, Practices, Technologies (Left Coast Press, 2013), a reader in energy anthropology, with S. Strauss and S. Rupp, State, Capital and Rural Society:Anthropological Perspectives on Political Economy in Mexico and the Andes (Westview Press, 1989) with B. Orlove and M. Foley, and is completing a monograph The Independent Republic of Arequipa, with U Texas Press.
+Working in the central Andes and the Pacific Northwest, he has written on energy, human ecology and rural livelihood issues in Anthropology Today, American Ethnologist, Ambio, and the J of Sustainable Forestry, among others.
+Salient publications include: - a recently authored the monograph The “Independent Republic of Arequipa”: Making regional culture in the Andes (U Texas Press), now in translation with the press of the Pontificia Universidad Católica del Perú/Universidad Católica Santa Maria de Arequipa); - co-edited Cultures of Energy: Power, Practices, Technologies (Routledge Press, 2013), a reader in energy anthropology, with S. Strauss and S. Rupp; - coedited J of Economic Anthropology 3:1 (2016), an edited number on the theme of Energy and Economy (selected papers from the 2014 meeting of the Society for Economic Anthropology that we organized) with Cindy Isenhour, which also included our co-authored introduction Energy and Economy: Recognizing High Energy Modernity as an Historical Period; - wrote a chapter and co-edited State, Capital and Rural Society:Anthropological Perspectives on Political Economy in Mexico and the Andes (Westview Press, 1989) with B. Orlove and M. Foley.

 Jeff Peterson joined the Linfield faculty in 1994.
 He teaches a broad range of courses based on his research interests, including Urban Society and Culture, Latinas/Latinos in the U.S., Mexico, Central America & The Caribbean, and a senior-level capstone course, Social Movements, Citizenship and Dissent.
 He also teaches courses more broadly supportive of the major, including Social Theory, Social Research Methods, and Sociology of Deviance.
 He also has taught a Utopias and Dystopias course, which takes on various forms, including a focus on science fiction, and most recently, Impact of the Zombie Apocalypse on the Pacific Northwest.
 He regularly takes students abroad through January Term courses and semester programs, including 8 trips with students to Nicaragua, Honduras, Oaxaca, Mexico, and Guatemala.